 One of the side-effects of the Coronavirus pandemic, with us spending extra time at home, has been that more families are welcoming a pet into their home.
 In response, the animal industry has boomed and puppy prices are soaring.
 Devastatingly, thefts of both puppies and adult dogs have risen in line with this, with criminals snatching our dogs and selling or breeding them for a quick profit.

 Naturally, many dog owners have become increasingly anxious about how to keep their dogs safe.
-If you are feeling worried, Kit, Head Dog Trainer at Kit’s Canine Academy in Weston-Super-Mare, has some advice about simple things you can do to protect your four-legged friend both at home and on walks.
+If you are feeling worried, Kit, Head Dog Trainer at Kit’s Canine Academy in Bromsgrove, Worcestershire, has some advice about simple things you can do to protect your four-legged friend both at home and on walks.

 Four things you should do: